petazeta/youronlineshop/README.md

 ## :bulb: Extensions

-There is a preinstalled extension to manage database content directly, check prompt messages.
+There is already one extension you can use.
+It is for managing database directly.
+For installing it follow the instructions at: "server/_context_dbmanager/README.txt".

 ## :family: More